aws-samples/step-functions-workflows-collection/eventbridge-rules-to-schedules/README.md

 - For each target under a rule, a new schedule will be created.
 This means that if you have multiple targets associated with a single rule, each target will have its own separate schedule.
 - If a rule has only one target, the schedule name will be the same as the rule name.
 In this scenario, where there's a one-to-one relationship between the rule and its target, the schedule will directly adopt the rule's name unless specified using `ScheduleName` in `Rules` or `RulesS3Uri`.
 - When a rule has multiple targets, the schedule name will be formed by combining the rule name with an index number.
 The index number corresponds to the position of the target within the rule's list of targets.
 For example: EventBridge Rule 'MyLambdaRule' has 3 targets.
 Hence, corresponding schedules are as follows: MyLambdaRule-0, MyLambdaRule-1, MyLambdaRule-2.
+- `ScheduleRoleArn` - Make sure that the role has permissions to invoke the target.
+Check the sample permissions [here](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-targets-templated.html#managing-targets-templated-sqs)